Travel to Peru for 1 month: the ultimate travel itinerary

 Shop this item:

 The proposed Peru travel itinerary provides a healthy balance between hidden gems and touristic highlights.
 Depending on how much time you have to travel, you can change, eliminate, or add other destinations.
 There are a few places that weren't included, but definitely worth visiting, such as:

 The Coast: Go to Mancora if you love the combination of surf and party.
 It is also a great stop if you are traveling onward to Ecuador.

 Lake Titicaca: A very popular tourist destination.
 I simply didn't add it as I liked the Bolivian side more.
 The Peruvian culture at Lake Titicaca felt a bit fake and unauthentic to me, as well as I really didn't like the town of Puno.
 Isla del Sol (Bolivia) is absolutely worth visiting.

 Oxapampa: This small town is a long drive from Lima to the East (9 hours by bus).
 It is known to be a German settlement as well as the best coffee in Peru comes from this region.
 Make sure to head to Villarica as well.

 Peru has two seasons:

-The wet season runs from November to April, which is the quietest time to visit Peru.
+The wet season runs from November to April, which is the quietest time to travel to Peru.
 It is warmer considering that it is the Peruvian summer.
 However, the days can be cloudy and rainy.
 The site of Machu Picchu is also closed in February.